Diabolical Conquest

 Diabolical Conquest is the third studio album by American death metal band Incantation, released on April 28, 1998 by Relapse Records.
-It is the only album to feature Daniel Corchado of The Chasm on vocals.
+It is the only album to feature Daniel Corchado of The Chasm on vocals, and the first album to feature Kyle Severn on drums.
+Diabolical Conquest frequently tops ranking lists of the band’s best albums and is praised for its focus, consistency and strong songwriting.

 Diabolical Conquest webzine was named as a tribute to this album.
 Later, Kunal Choksi founded the record label Diabolical Conquest Records.